olimorris/VectorCode/docs/cli.md

 I haven't figured out a way to reliably manage the bundled chromadb instance.
 This should be straightforward if you have docker installed.
 See Chromadb documentation for details.

+### Legacy Environments

+If your environment doesn't support `numpy` version 2.0+, the default, unconstrained numpy picked by `pipx` may not work for you.
+In this case, you can try installing the package by `pipx install vectorcode[legacy]`, which enforces numpy `v1.x`.
+If this doesn't help, please open an issue with your OS, CPU architecture, python version and the vectorcode virtual environment (`pipx runpip vectorcode freeze`).

 ## Getting Started